Home / Resume / IT / Software Engineer

 1. Contact header

 Name, email, phone, location (city + state is enough), LinkedIn, and GitHub.
 That's it.
 No photo, no full address, no "references available upon request."
+For engineers, a working GitHub link does more than any objective statement.

 Example: